kvongruenigen/hcnv.github.io/docs/resources/hCNV-Galaxy.md

 ---
-title: "Whole Exome Sequencing  tools for detection of copy number variants and their status in Galaxy"
+title: "Whole Exome Sequencing (WES) tools for detection of copy number variants and their status in Galaxy"
-description: WWhole Exome Sequencing  tools for detection of copy number variants and their status in Galaxy
+description: A list of WES tools for detection of copy number variants and their status in Galaxy
 date: 2022-12-08
 authors:
   - "@poterlowicz_k"